Narvydas-K/DATA-ANALYSIS-OF-OVER-10-000-MOVIES/FINAL PROJECT/README.md

 ## Conclution<br>
 **Movie data analysis shows that:**
 1. Movies have the highest average rating in the Documentary (7.7.) and Western (7.6) categories.
-The lowest average rating movies have in History (6.2) and Horror (6.2) categories.
+The lowest average rating scores are in History (6.2) and Horror (6.2) categories.
 2. Top movie directors, who created the most movies with ratings > 8 are Akira Kurosawa (10 movies) and Martin Scorsese (9 movies).
-3. From 1915 to 1965 average movie length varied a lot (from 30 to 190 minutes) and from 1966 average movie length normalized and was between 100 and 120 minutes.
+3. From 1915 to 1965 average movie length varied a lot (from 30 to 190 minutes) and from 1966 until now average movie length normalized and was between 100 and 120 minutes.
-4. The longest movies are common for the Biography (122 min) category and the shortest (93 min.) for the Animation and Music categories.
+4. The longest movies on average are in the Biography (122 min) category and the shortest ones (93 min) are in the Animation and Music categories.
-5. Most films were released in the Comedy, Action, and Drama categories, and movies from all remaining categories are much less popular.
+5. Most films were released in the Comedy, Action, and Drama categories, and movies from all remaining categories are a lot less common.
-6. Recently released movies have an average rating of 6.5 – 6.75 and the highest rating (over 8) are movies that were released in 1921 and 1926.
+6. Recently released movies have an average rating of 6.5 – 6.75 and movies with the highest rating (over 8) were released in 1921 and 1926.
 7. Longer movies have slightly better average ratings.
 8. Every year a bigger number of top-rated movies is released.
 Especially from 1980 to 2018 this curve is very steep.
 Since 2019 this number has decreased.
 This can be due to various reasons, one of them – being that we analyzed only movies with over 10000 votes and newer movies didn’t have enough time to get this number of votes.